albertzak/open/readme.md

 # 🌱 [open practice](https://www.youtube.com/watch?v=MJzV0CX0q8o)
 a.k.a. **NEW COMMIT EVERY MINUTE**

-**STATUS: Highly experimental.** Don't even try. just follow along for now if you want.
+**STATUS: Highly experimental.**

+Don't even try.
+Just have fun following along for now if you want.

-so i'm trying to incubate a personal dynamic... nah
+"so i'm trying to incubate a personal dynamic..." nah

-is it really that far fetched to want to look inside a variable?
+no really, i just want to to look at the data inside a variable?

 or tell that machine over there to run this piece of code?